ChifuniroBaluwa/GEOG5990M/README.md

 #### Contact

-If you have any questions or concerns, please reach out at: baluwac@gmail.com / gy23c2b@leeds.ac.uk
+For any questions or concerns, please reach out at: baluwac@gmail.com / gy23c2b@leeds.ac.uk